 This property of window object indicates current page URL.
-And we can switch over to another page by setting this property with required URL.
+And we can switch over to another page by setting this property to required URL.
 For example,

-By setting this windows navigate property, we can perform page redirect.
+By setting this windows to navigate property, we can perform page redirect.
 But, this property works only for Internet Explorer.
-And, a URL can be assigned to this property, as like as we have seen to set it with window’s location property above.
+And, an URL can be assigned to this property, as like as we have seen to set it with window’s location property above.

 For example, we can replace the following line,

-This property works as same as windows.location.href except for the pages that include frames.
-When we use this property within frame to set location, then the content of the frame will be changed with the specified location’s content.
-For example, save the following html content as redirect.html.
+This property works as same as windows.location.half except for the pages that include frames.
+When we use this property within the frame to set location, then the content of the frame will be changed with the specified location’s content.
+For example, save the following HTML content as redirect.html.

-When we open this file with the browser, the redirect button click event will navigate us to the URL, http://phppot.com.
-In other case, if we use this file as a source of a frame like,
+When we open this file with the browser, the redirect button click event will navigate us to the URL, https://phppot.com.
+In another case, if we use this file as a source of a frame like,

 <frameset rows="300,*"> <frame src="redirect.html" name="redirect"> <frame src="footer.html" name="footer"> </frameset>